saltstack/salt/doc/topics/tutorials/writing_tests.rst

     # .. inside test
     with TstSuiteLoggingHandler() as handler:
         for message in handler.messages:
-            if message.startswith('ERROR: This is the error message we seek'): break
+            if message.startswith("ERROR: This is the error message we seek"): break
             else:
-                raise AssertionError('Did not find error message')
+                raise AssertionError("Did not find error message")

 Automated Test Runs